Hugh Jackman biography

 In Kate & Leopold (2001), Jackman showed his versatility as the romantic lead opposite Meg Ryan.
 He went on to make his Broadway debut playing Peter Allen in The Boy From Oz, for which he won a 2004 Tony Award.
 He reprised his Wolverine role in X2: X-Men United and X-Men: The Last Stand (2006).
 He has since provided the voice of the Easter Bunny in the animated feature Rise of the Guardians (2012) and for his role as Jean Valjean in the big-screen adptation of the stage production Les Misérables (2012), he received a 2013 Academy Award nomination as in the Best Actor category.

 He recently starred in Movie 43 (2013).
 Fans then saw Jackman in the action-packed X-Men series, The Wolverine(2013).
-He most recently appeared in Prisoners (2013)starring alongside Jake Gyllenhaal, Viola Davis and Melissa Leo.
+He also appeared in Prisoners (2013)starring alongside Jake Gyllenhaal, Viola Davis and Melissa Leo.
+More recently, he starred in Pan (2015) and Chappie (2015).

 Jackman and his wife have one son, Oscar, whom they adopted as a baby in May 2000 and a daughter, Ava Eliot Jackman, adopted in July 2005.
 In 2006 he was chosen as Male Star of the Year at the ShoWest Convention.
 He's also been chosen as one of People magazine's "50 Most Beautiful People in the World" five years in a row and in 2008, was named People Magazine's "Sexiest Man Alive."